-Welcome to your new David Geffen Hall, the home of the New York Philharmonic and the new cultural home for New York.
-The reimagining of the Hall is centered around a deep focus on welcoming visitors and audiences to Lincoln Center and expanding the possibilities of a concert hall.
-Thousands of square feet of public space are open daily to the public; improved accessibility features are offered throughout; concerts and community events are open to passersby from 65th Street and Columbus Avenue; and select performances from inside the concert hall are streamed live, free of charge.
-Be one of the first to experience David Geffen Hall this season.
-Whether you're returning to the Hall or visiting for the first time, we look forward to welcoming you!
+Welcome to David Geffen Hall, the home of the New York Philharmonic and a cultural home for New York.
+The design of the Hall is centered around a deep focus on welcoming visitors and audiences to Lincoln Center and expanding the possibilities of what a concert hall can be.
+Thousands of square feet of public space are open daily to the public; accessibility features are offered throughout; concerts and community events are open to passersby from 65th Street and Columbus Avenue; and select performances from inside the concert hall are streamed live, free of charge.
+Whether you're returning to David Geffen Hall or visiting for the first time, we look forward to welcoming you!

 Upcoming events